 Pontificia Universidad Católica del Perú Partnership

-The IFSA program in Lima offers two program classes designed exclusively for our participants.
+You can also choose from 1-2 IFSA classes designed exclusively for our participants.
 These classes, taught in Spanish by local professors, are intended to provide you with an understanding of the events and issues that make Peru what it is today.

 - Review a list of subjects offered at PUCP.

 - Click on the especialidad in which you are interested.

 - Click on the link for the plan de estudios to see the class offerings.
 For class descriptions, click on sumillas.

 Please keep in mind that ciclo or nivel of a class does not indicate which semester the class is delivered.
 To determine when a class is being offered, please follow these steps:

 - Enter the name of the class in nombre del curso.

 - Select the appropriate term from the dropdown menu (i.e. “2018-2” corresponds to semester 2 2018) in ciclo de dictado de curso.